England's centre-forward options - ranked

 The Brentford striker was only outscored by Kane and Erling Haaland in the Premier League in 2022/23, but he struggled from an output perspective having returned from his ban midway through 2023/24.

-Despite his barren conclusion to the season, Southgate used him effectively at Euro 2024, but a move to Saudi Arabia may impact his international career under Tuchel.
+Despite his barren conclusion to the season, Southgate used him effectively at Euro 2024, but a move to Saudi Arabia has hindered his international chances.
+Tuchel admitted to giving Toney serious consideration for the March internationals, but he just missed out.

 3. Dominic Solanke

 To put into context how long ago Solanke's England debut was, he replaced Jamie Vardy.
-Across the subsequent years, Solanke didn't return to the international stage but he's now back in the Three Lions squad after an impressive start to the season with new club Tottenham.
+Across the subsequent years, Solanke didn't return to the international stage but he's now back in the Three Lions squad after joining Tottenham last summer.

-It hasn't taken the imposing forward long to settle in north London, with his capacity to bring others into play, poach in the box, and press relentlessly rendering him the perfect fit for Ange Postecoglou - and potentially Tuchel, too.
+It didn't take the imposing forward long to settle st Spurs, with his capacity to bring others into play, poach in the box, and press relentlessly rendering him the perfect fit for Ange Postecoglou - and potentially Tuchel, too.

 2. Ollie Watkins

-Earlier this year, Watkins fretted: "I think I go under the radar, maybe.
+Earlier last year, Watkins fretted: "I think I go under the radar, maybe.
 I don’t know if I'm not talked about enough, profile-wise."

 Watkins recorded 27 goals and 13 assists across all competitions last season, meaning there is certainly no obvious reason that the prolific striker would be overlooked on the international stage.